-When you need to use a website for purchase or provide sensitive information like the credit card details, there are two big things to think about.
-The first is the connection from your computer (web browser) to the company's computer (web server which hosts that website).
+When you need to use a website for purchase or provide sensitive information like credit card details, there are two big things to think about.
+The first is the connection from your computer (web browser) to the company's computer (webserver which hosts that website).
 Your name and other sensitive information should travel from one to the other; this connection needs to be secure so that cybercriminals cannot access the information en route.

-There are two methods to tell if a site is a secure one.
-First is the address bar where you can see HTTP (Hypertext Transfer Protocol), secure websites have an address that starts with an HTTPS.
+There are two methods to tell if a site is secure.
+First is the address bar where you can see HTTP (Hypertext Transfer Protocol), secure websites have an address that starts with HTTPS.
 You can also look for the padlock icon on the browser.
 If you see HTTPS and padlock, the connection is encrypted and secure.
 But what about the company behind the website?
 How do you know it's not a criminal with a secure connection?
 Well, a new web security system makes this easy, modern web browsers show color and company names in their address bars to help users know that the site is trustworthy.

-Websites that do not have HTTPS (Hypertext Transfer Protocol Secure) label will need an SSL certificate to be able to be marked as safe by Chrome.
-The SSL functions as secure encryption by securing the interaction between the web server and user.
+Websites that do not have an HTTPS (Hypertext Transfer Protocol Secure) label will need an SSL certificate to be able to be marked as safe by Chrome.
+The SSL functions as secure encryption by securing the interaction between the web server and the user.

-If you see Green color, it means the site is safe if it is red, you should not access that site.
+If you see green color, it means the site is safe if it is red, you should not access that site.
 This process of website security checks prevents criminals from obtaining the SSL certificates to display the Green color information (Secure) on the browser's address bar.
 So, when you see a website with green info in the address bar, you can be sure that it is legit.

 Switch To HTTPS/SSL or else It Can Damage Your Businesses